Who should I contact to get more information about Pinole Hercules Little League (PHLL) or to get an answer to a specific question?

 The division champion teams from Baseball and Softball move on to the district-wide “Tournament of Champions”.
 This tournament typically runs from early June to mid-June.

-Player skills and availability are used to determine placement on the All Star teams.
+Player skills and availability are used to determine placement on the All-Star teams.
 These games begin mid-June and typically the games run through July.
-Tournament (All-Stars) season players must meet spring participation requirements and also be selected to a tournament team.
-A $50 non-refundable fee is due after a player is selected to a roster.
+Tournament (All-Stars) season players must meet spring participation requirements and be selected to a tournament team.

 How many coaches can a team have?